The Complete 7-Day GERD Diet Plan: Your Step-by-Step Guide to Relief

 Understanding the GERD Diet: Rules of Engagement

 Before jumping into the meal plan, we need to cover the ground rules.
-GERD is highly individual—what triggers a flare-up in one person might be entirely fine for someone else.
-However, clinical dietitians and gastroenterologists universally agree on a few common dietary culprits that relax the lower esophageal sphincter (the valve that keeps acid where it belongs).
+GERD is highly individual — what triggers a flare-up in one person might be entirely fine for someone else.
+However, clinical dietitians and gastroenterologists universally agree on a few common dietary culprits that relax the lower esophageal sphincter.

-- Tomatoes and citrus: Yes, even a squeeze of lemon on your fish.
-Tomatoes, ketchup, salsa, oranges, and grapefruits are highly acidic.
+- Tomatoes & Citrus: Even a squeeze of lemon on your fish.
+Highly acidic and immediately irritating.

-- Chocolate and peppermint: Both contain compounds that relax your esophageal sphincter, allowing acid to splash up.
+- Chocolate & Peppermint: Both contain compounds that relax your esophageal sphincter, allowing acid to splash up.

-- Caffeine and alcohol: Coffee (even decaf, sometimes), tea, and wine increase stomach acid production and irritate the lining.
+- Caffeine & Alcohol: Coffee, tea, and wine increase stomach acid production and irritate the lining.

-- High-fat and fried foods: Fat takes a long time to digest.
-The longer food sits in your stomach, the higher the chance of upward pressure and reflux.
+- High-Fat & Fried Foods: Fat delays digestion.
+The longer food sits in your stomach, the higher the chance of reflux.

-- Oatmeal and whole grains: Oats are phenomenal at absorbing excess stomach acid.
+- Oatmeal & Whole Grains: Oats are phenomenal at absorbing excess stomach acid.

-- Lean proteins: Skinless chicken breast, ground turkey, tofu, and white fish are easy to digest and don't require the stomach to work in overdrive.
+- Lean Proteins: Skinless chicken, ground turkey, tofu, and white fish are easy to digest.

-- Alkaline vegetables: Root vegetables, green beans, asparagus, broccoli, and cauliflower are excellent choices.
+- Alkaline Vegetables: Root vegetables, green beans, asparagus, broccoli, and cauliflower.

 The 7-Day GERD Diet Meal Plan